 CSS3 radial gradients look even better and are on their way to becoming supported by all popular browsers.
 If you want to add some spice to your otherwise boring navigation bar coloring, make sure you add a couple of fitting radial gradients to the mix.
 They work for buttons, panels and menus alike, replacing dim solids with a lively play of two or more colors.

 Introduction of CSS3 linear and radial gradient property has accounted for more unique designs across smaller websites, which previously preferred to live off cookie-cutter templates and had , admittedly good, but identical images as their backgrounds.
 Most website owners made no effort to change them, as it was quite a chore back then.

 Not anymore, as CSS3 allows the most versatile backgrounds and graphics to be made by means of a few strings of code.
-Even better, CSS3 Menu allows professional-looking linear and radial gradients to be created, literally, with a click of a mouse.
+Even better, CSS3 Menu allows professional-looking css horizontal drop down menus to be created, literally, with a click of a mouse.
 As long as there is some image in your mind, CSS3 Menu will make sure it will appear on the screen within less than an hour!

 Hi, if I buy the license for $79 or $59 will the license last for a lifetime or only for a year?
 Thanks.